T

 Insider tips

-• Book popular tours and accommodations well in advance, especially during peak season.
+• Book accommodations and rental cars well in advance, especially if visiting during peak season.

 Packing highlights